Trude Guermonprez

-Trude Guermonprez, born Gertrud Emilie Jalowetz (1910 –1976), was a German-born American textile artist, designer and educator, known for her tapestry landscapes.
-Her Bauhaus-influenced disciplined abstraction for hand woven textiles greatly contributed to the American craft and fiber art movements of the 1950s, 60s and even into the 70s, particularly during her tenure at the California College of Arts and Crafts.
+Trude Guermonprez (born Gertrud Emilie Jalowetz; 1910 –1976), was a German and American textile artist, designer and educator, known for her tapestry landscapes.
+Her Bauhaus-influenced disciplined abstraction for hand woven textiles greatly contributed to the American craft and fiber art movements of the 1950s–1970s, particularly during her tenure at the California College of Arts and Crafts.

 Early life and education

-Gertrud Emilie Jalowetz was born on 9 November 1910 in Danzig, Germany (modern Gdańsk, Poland).
+Gertrud Emilie Jalowetz was born on 9 November 1910 in Danzig, German Empire (modern Gdańsk, Poland).
 Her parents were Austrian and were active in the arts.
-Her mother was Johanna Jalowetz (née Groag), was a voice teacher and bookbinder and her father was Heinrich Jalowetz was a musicologist.
+Her mother was Johanna Jalowetz (née Groag), was a voice teacher and bookbinder and her father was Heinrich Jalowetz was a musicologist and conductor.
+We can assume that Trude Guermonprez was inspired by the revolutionary artistic surroundings of her parents, while working at Het Paapje designing different textiles.

-She learned weaving while living in Halle, Germany, where she attended Burg Giebichenstein University of Art and Design (School of Fine and Applied Arts in Halle-Saale).
+She learned weaving while living in Halle, where she attended Burg Giebichenstein University of Art and Design (School of Fine and Applied Arts in Halle-Saale).
 Guermonprez studied textiles in Halle under Benita Otte.
 By 1933, she had received a degree from the Textile Engineering School in Berlin and scholarship to further her studies in Sweden and Finland.

+Career

+In 1933, she joined the handknitting tapestry and weaving enterprise Het Paapje in Voorschoten, the Netherlands.
+Guermonprez was working for five years and 7 months at Het Paapje, while she was living in Wassenaar.

+World War II

-In 1939, her parents relocated to the United States to teach at Black Mountain College near Asheville, North Carolina.
+Her parents visited Het Paapje in 1939.
+Because they were Jewish they were fleeing the Nazis.
+They settled in the United States to teach at Black Mountain College near Asheville, North Carolina.
 She married a Bauhaus trained photographer in 1939, Paul Guermonprez, and they lived together in the Netherlands.
 Paul Guermonprez was working as a graphic designer and founded his own advertising company Co-op 2, prior to getting drafted for the Dutch army.
 By 1940, Germany occupied the Netherlands.

 Paul Guermonprez died in 1944 by Nazi execution, while fighting in the Dutch resistance.

-Career
+Hereafter Trude Jalowetz consequently named herself Trude Guermonprez.
+She went into hiding until the end of World War II.
+This was a very sorrowful time for her.

 Black Mountain College

-She relocated to the United States in 1947, with the support of Anni Albers.
+She moved to the United States in 1947, with the support of Anni Albers.
 Guermonprez started her teaching career in the 1940s at Black Mountain College.
 In 1947, Guermonprez began teaching weaving and design at Black Mountain College while Anni Albers was away on sabbatical, and to be with her mother Johanna Jalowetz and sister Lisa Aronson, who were also at the school.
 Upon Anni's return, Guermonprez was asked to continue as a full-time faculty member.
 She remained at Black Mountain College until the dissolution of the weaving program in 1949.